Sorath Thebo

 Sorath Thebo is a Pakistani politician who had been a Member of the Provincial Assembly of Sindh, from June 2013 to May 2018.

 Early life

 She was born on 15 December 1958 in Dadu.

 Political career

-She was elected to the Provincial Assembly of Sindh as a candidate of Pakistan Muslim League (N) on a reserved seat for women in 2013 Pakistani general election.
+She was elected to the Provincial Assembly of Sindh as a candidate of Pakistan Muslim League (N) on a reserved seat for women in the 2013 Pakistani general election.